 Home Entertainment to hear:

 Bose Lifestyle Soundtouch 535

-This 5.1 home theatre set-up will capture the atmosphere of the stadium perfectly.
+This 5.1 home theater setup will capture the atmosphere of the stadium perfectly.
 The ADAPTiQ system adapts the sound to your surroundings.

-This Bluetooth speaker, though only 21cm long, produces stunningly good sound by dividing the high and low notes, with a battery that’s good for 12 hours.
-The Pill+ is practical, too – it will even charge your smartphone.
+This Bluetooth speaker, though only 8 in. long, produces stunningly good sound by dividing the high and low notes, with a battery that’s good for 12 hours.
+The Pill+ is practical, too—it will even charge your smartphone.